QUINCY, IL (WGEM) — New charges of sexual abuse have been brought against a man who served as a chaplain at a Quincy nursing home.

 In June, Riley was charged with Aggravated Criminal Sexual Abuse of a person over 60.

-Riley previously served as a Chaplin at the Good Samaritan Home in Quincy.
+Riley previously served as a Chaplain at the Good Samaritan Home in Quincy.